arvidn/libtorrent/trunk/docs/manual.rst

 The second overload that takes a tracker url and an info-hash instead of metadata (``torrent_info``) can be used with torrents where (at least some) peers support the metadata extension.
-For the overload to be available, libtorrent must be built with extensions enabled (``TORRENT_ENABLE_EXTENSIONS`` defined).
+For the overload to be available, libtorrent must be built with extensions enabled (``TORRENT_DISABLE_EXTENSIONS`` must not be defined).
 It also takes an optional ``name`` argument.
 This may be 0 in case no name should be assigned to the torrent.
 In case it's not 0, the name is used for the torrent as long as it doesn't have metadata.
 See ``torrent_handle::name``.

 remove_torrent() find_torrent() get_torrents()